kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 at least once.

 {{< caution >}}
 If `startingDeadlineSeconds` is set to a value less than 10 seconds, the CronJob may not be scheduled.
 This is because the CronJob controller checks things every 10 seconds.
+As an alpha feature, there is a V2 controller implementation with different behavior.
+The version 2 controller provides experimental performance improvements.
 {{< /caution >}}